richamathur-flex/weather-alert-automation/README.md

 # 🔄Workflow Automation Projects (n8n)

-> Documenting my path from n8n beginner to workflow automation pro.
+> Real-world automation workflows integrating APIs, scheduling, and communication systems.

 ## 🎯 What This Is